oneyanshi/the-compendium/readme.md

 This would require the changing of the variable ```DATABASES``` and an addition of a variable, ```WAGTAILSEARCH_BACKENDS``` in ```base.py```.
 [Wagtail's documentation shows how to do this.](http://docs.wagtail.io/en/latest/reference/contrib/postgres_search.html#postgres-search)

-You should have Postgresql running locally on your machine or up and running on your host and fill in the appropriate configurations.
+You should have Postgresql running locally on your machine or up and running on your host and fill in the appropriate configurations based on the local machine.
+However, these settings are applicable to testing/development environment.
+The setup may be different for production.

+Also, when setting up the database, the previous database may get cleaned out and overall deleted.